 Dal is one of those fantastic, warming dishes that feels like a hug.
-Made with lentils and a variety of other vegetables, this version is as good for you as it is delicious.
+Made with lentils and a variety of other vegetables (a total of 10 vegetables and legumes, in fact!), this version is as good for you as it is delicious.

 What Vegetables can be Added?